 We don’t often think of muffins as the type of recipe where you’d add a whole food frosting or glaze, but adding a glaze can really elevate your gluten-free muffins from a hardy snack to a very elegant treat.
 The orange glaze on these gluten-free berry walnut muffins kicks them up about five notches.
 And they go quite nicley with your favourite cup of tea, homemade nut/seed milk or hot chocolate.

 This delicious gluten-free and dairy-free recipe comes from our 2019 edition of From Scratch Cooking, our annual e-cookbook for charity.
 For this project our Culinary Nutrition Expert Program graduates donate their recipes and we give 100% of the proceeds to worthy causes.

-Today we’re sharing a delcious gluten-free and dairy-free recipe from Culinary Nutrition Expert Andi Smith.
-After completing the culinary nutrition expert program in 2014, Andi took her culinary nutrition knowledge with her as she pursued a longtime dream of going to school for photography, and has since become an incredibly aspiring food photographer.
-We were thrilled to select her gorgeous rustic shot of these Berry Walnut Muffins as this year’s cover photo.
+Andi Smith, a 2014 grad, is the mastermind behind these gluten-free berry walnut muffins.
+After completing the Culinary Nutrition Expert Program, Andi took her culinary nutrition knowledge with her as she pursued a longtime dream of going to school for photography, and has since become an incredibly food photographer.
+Her gorgeous rustic shot of her muffin recipe became the From Scratch 2019 cover photo!

 Andi’s food doesn’t just look good, it tastes amazing as well.
-Case in point: these gluten-free berry walnut muffins with an orange glaze.
 Using a combination of gluten-free flours, natural sweeteners, healthy fats and fresh fruit, these muffins are perfect for your next snack or brunch potluck.

 Serves: 12 muffins